 Lifehacker - Tips and downloads for getting things done : http://lifehacker.com/

-All you need to do is press CTRL + C to copy the text to clipboard and dismiss the dialog by clicking OK, or pressing the ESCAPE key.
+All you need to do is press Ctrl + C to copy the text to the clipboard and dismiss the dialog by clicking OK or pressing the ESC key.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit